 It is your legal right, as an insured or claimant to have your vehicle repaired at the auto collision repair shop of your choice.
 Steering – The act of an insurance company telling an insured or claimant to get their vehicle repaired at a specific auto collision repair shop.
 In this industry, we face many challenges with insurance companies steering their insured and claimants.
 Check out the Top 5 Insurance Company Steering Tactics: https://www.medinecollision.com/blog-collision-repair-baton-rouge/top-5-insurance-company-steering-tactics

-Find A Certified Auto Collision Shop
+Find A Certified Auto Body Shop

 Know They Have Qualified and Experienced Staff

 A great auto collision shop has qualified staff with a number of certifications.
-Technicians may have certification from many car manufacturers like GM, Chrysler, Toyota and Nissan, showing their knowledge and experience.
+Technicians may have certification from many car manufacturers like GM, Chrysler, Toyota, and Nissan, showing their knowledge and experience.
 Some auto technicians also receive training from vendors such as Keystone and Shottenkirk.
-Painters receive certification through PPG paint and continue to take classes to keep up date.
+Painters receive certification through PPG paint and continue to take classes to keep up to date.